In order to receive financial aid, you must:

 - Aid also will be denied to students who fail to make satisfactory academic progress.

 - A student may not receive Federal Pell Grant or campus-based aid if he or she is a member of a religious community, society, or order that directs the student’s course of study or provides subsistence support to the student.
 Members of a religious order are not considered to have financial need.

 Aid will be reinstated if one of the following occurs:

 - You earn the deficient units while not in receipt of Title IV aid,

 - You successfully appeal your disqualification by submitting a written request and required documents for review and approval by the Financial Assistance Appeal Committee.

-Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, California Grant, EOPS Grant and Loan awards will be disbursed on the Saddleback Cash Card according to the date of disbursement schedule on your award letter.
+Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, California Grant, EOPS Grant and Loan awards will be disbursed according to your selected preference according to the date of disbursement schedule on your award letter.
 Award letters are mailed to the address on record in the SFASO computer system.
 To selected your disbursement preference, please visit www.saddleback.edu/refunds.

 IT IS YOUR RESPONSIBILITY to make CERTAIN that your correct mailing address is in the SFASO.
 Address changes made in other college offices will NOT change your address in this office.